US coronavirus cases hit record daily high and experts warn daily death rates will triple by mid-January - KESQ

 Health officials are strongly encouraging Oregonians to forgo traditional Halloween trick-or-treating and get-togethers this year.

-New Jersey Gov. Phil Murphy said the state was seeing a fall surge, as he announced another 1,477 cases of Covid-19 Thursday.

-Murphy said the state is in a “holding pattern” with reopening after the recent spike in cases, noting restaurants are a particular challenge.

-Murphy also urged residents not to take family members out of nursing homes for Thanksgiving.
+Murphy urged New Jersey residents not to take family members out of nursing homes for Thanksgiving.

 “It’s cold, it’s rainy, our numbers are up.
 It gives me no joy to say you can’t bring mom or dad out of the nursing home,” Murphy said.
 “It gives me no joy to say you can’t have your normal Thanksgiving.”